-Benchmark report analyzed 1,387 brands across all verticals using Return Path’s Consumer Network data for Microsoft, AOL, Gmail, and Yahoo subscribers between July 1, 2016, and June 30, 2018.
-This analysis maps the lifecycle from the initial email received from the brand through the first 12 months of subscription.
+Benchmark report analyzed 1,387 brands across all verticals using Return Path’s Consumer Network data for Microsoft, AOL, Gmail, and Yahoo subscribers between July 1, 2019, and June 30, 2020.
+This analysis maps the life-cycle from the initial email received from the brand through the first 12 months of subscription.

 The main reason to analyze these 4 distinct stages is to understand how new subscribers interact with an email throughout the 1st year of their relationship with a brand.